dansmith65/FileMaker-VirtualListMethods/README.md

 1. Empty values can cause rows to be miss-alligned.
 2. Variables are immutable, so appending data to a variable get's slower as the data get's larger.
 In other words: it can be slow with large lists when creating the list via looping through records.
+3. Value cannot contain a return (this issue can be bypassed by substituting/encoding returns, both of which have their own issues).

 ### Pros of Repeating: